 Among many other things, Japan is famous for its food.
 In fact, some Japanese dishes are probably one of the better-known features of this country.
-Something that sometimes goes unnoticed, is the many amazing (and oftentimes unique) Japanese sweets that populate Japanese culinary culture.
+Sometimes, the many amazing (and oftentimes unique) Japanese sweets that populate Japanese culinary culture sometimes go unnoticed.

-Very much like other Japanese dishes, also there are a great number of Japanese sweets!
+Like other Japanese dishes, there are a great number of Japanese sweets!
 Many of these traditional sweets belong exclusively to Japanese tradition and are generally encompassed by the term wagashi.
-Wagashi refers to typical Japanese confections that are usually served with a beverage or other dishes.
+Wagashi refers to typical Japanese confections usually served with a beverage or other dishes.
 Oftentimes they are created specifically to accompany a specific tea or drink.

 While Japanese cuisine is reach of sweets such as cakes, baked goods, and pastries, you’ll find that many of the “very Japanese” sweets are wagashi.